 - Lead value, sale value, revenue and earnings

-The problem with this, is that most SEO’s simply don’t give a shit.
+The problem with this, is that most SEO’s simply don’t care.

 They don’t want to track and measure.
-They don’t care about revenue, and they certainly don’t give a shit about conversion rate optimization.
+They don’t care about revenue, and they certainly don’t care about conversion rate optimization.

-All they want to do is build links, post up some shitty articles, flick a report over to their client once a month and hope they pay the next invoice without asking any questions.
+All they want to do is build links, post up a few low quality articles, flick a report over to their client once a month and hope they pay the next invoice without asking any questions.

 Should SEO’s be responsible for this other stuff?